superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

     Digital signal to the doppler sensor.

 #### **Specifications**
-  The signal processing subsystem shall use signal processing to determine heart rate and respiratory rate.
+  The signal processing subsystem SHALL use signal processing to determine heart rate and respiratory rate.
-  The signal processing subsystem shall be able to get accurate readings from 1 meter away.
+  The signal processing subsystem SHALL be able to get accurate readings from 1 meter away.
-  The signal processing algorithms shall process data and have it ready to transmit within 500ms of being received.
+  The signal processing algorithms SHALL process data and have it ready to transmit within 500ms of being received.

 #### **Description**